datakurre/collective.recipe.nix/README.rst

   string to define the used based filename in generated outputs (defaults to part name)

+**version**
+  version string write into mkDerivation based expression (defaults to 1.0.0)

 **prefix**
   string to set prefix (or path) for generated outputs (defaults to working directory)

+**parts**
+  list of existing buildout sections to install in mkDerivation based expression (defaults to all but the current section)

 **outputs**
   list of full generated expression filenames to filter outputs to be generated